Best selling Moka pots from Alessi

 3 T.

-8. Alessi La Cupola
+7. Alessi La Cupola

-La Cupola Mokakanne by Alessi
+The Cupola Moka Pot by Alessi

 As an architect, Aldo Rossi is always in search of the ultimate form: he reduces his buildings to geometric and ancient, very familiar

 basic shapes.
 He works in the same way as a designer: his famous espresso machine consists of cylinders, domes, and triangles that culminate in a small sphere.
-For Rossi, who drew very similar vessels as a child, this reflects the timeless archetype of the coffee pot – a timeless investment that also makes a very good espresso.
+For Rossi, who drew very similar vessels as a child, this reflects the timeless archetype of the pot – a timeless investment that also makes a very good espresso.

 Moka pots